Aurora12/scalajs-project-template/README.md

 * Use `release` or `dev` commands to *clean*, *build* and *collect resources*.
 * Use `buildRelease` or `buildDev` to *build* and *collect resources*.
 * Use `fastOptJS` or `fullOptJS` as you normally would with any Scala.js project to just *build main javascript files*.

+## Project structure

+* `/bin` – this is where all build files go.
+The directory is created by build commands and is deleted completely by `clean` command.
+* `/project` – a standard SBT project directory, which contains `BuildUtils.scala`, that does file manipulation during build.
+* `/resources` – contains static resources (like css and images) and templates (html) that get processed by build logic.
+* `/src/main/resources/` – the standard directory for js libraries.
+See `js/example.js` there.